factorymedia/standards/code-review/README.md

   - Anyone can review and reviewers should be careful when leaving reviews.
 (No offense / criticism / judgement )
   - A review submitter shouldn’t take the review personally.
   - Always provide proper reason / facts to support your review / opinion.
+  - Link to the relevant section in the standards repo when commenting on code style issues.
   - Getting blamed will NOT get you fired.
 We are extremely forgiving in this respect.

 ## Checklist